OpenSC/OpenSC/src/tests/README.md

     cd src/tests
 	./p11test

-It will run all tests on PKCS11 API with default 123456 pin.
+It will run all tests on PKCS#11 API with default pin `123456` and using just built OpenSC shared library.

 ## My card has different PIN.